Steve Marlet: Wolfsburg and Lorient

 Marlet only scored one Bundesliga goal and was not given the second year of his contract.
-He trained for two weeks with Paris St. Germain before signing a one-year deal at FC Lorient, newly promoted to Ligue 1.
+He trained for two weeks with Paris St. Germain before signing a one-year deal at Lorient, newly promoted to Ligue 1.
 He was attracted by the attacking style of manager Christian Gourcuff.

 Later career

 After being released by Lorient, he went on trial with Ipswich Town from 6 to 30 October 2007, Chicago Fire and Reims.

-In July 2011, he joined FC Red Star Saint-Ouen in the third tier of French football, the Championnat National, where he spent the last season of his career.
+In July 2011, he joined Red Star in the third tier of French football, the Championnat National, where he spent the last season of his career.